 How To Check If I Have Wide Feet?

-While it might be easy to assume that you have wide feet, you should confirm that you have wide feet in terms of shoes, including cleats.
+While it might be easy to assume that you have wide feet, you should confirm that you have wide feet in terms of shoes, including soccer cleats or wide cycling shoes.
 The distance between the two widest points on your foot is your width.

 You can confirm whether you have wide feet by measuring them, but you need to think of a few things first.
 Your feet will get wider throughout the day, so it is better to measure them after a day of activity rather than in the morning.
 You will also need to measure them on a flat surface.